Representation of an automotive parts supplier in its acquisition of an after-market motorcycle parts manufacturing and supply company.

 - Capabilities in Manufacturing and Beyond

 The automotive industry is deeply connected to the manufacturing world.
-These integrated sectors continue to evolve and expand alongside the rapid growth of the service sector and green economy.
-It takes a firm like Clark Hill, with a heritage of achieving results, to provide comprehensive litigation, transaction and regulatory services critical to the daily operation of manufacturing companies.
+These integrated sectors continue to evolve and expand alongside the rapid growth of the service sector and the green economy.
+With our heritage of achieving results, we provide comprehensive litigation, transaction and regulatory services critical to the daily operation of manufacturing companies.

-Our proven experience and responsiveness help manufacturers keep their focus on their core business.
-With attorneys and professionals who have led manufacturing and engineering businesses, Clark Hill is a vital partner for manufacturing clients in labor and employment law, government regulations, risk management, real estate, contract preparation, corporate governance, succession planning, finance, litigation, mergers, and sales.
+Our proven experience helps manufacturers keep their focus on their core business.
+With attorneys and professionals who have led manufacturing and engineering businesses, We are a vital partner for manufacturing clients in labor and employment law, government regulations, risk management, real estate, contract preparation, corporate governance, succession planning, finance, litigation, mergers, and sales.

 Advising automotive suppliers in the analysis, negotiation and modification of OEM and Tier 1 customer purchasing terms and conditions